Nearsightedness in Materials with Indirect Band Gaps: Main Results

-We conclude by showing that $\nu$ and thus $\widehat{\rho}$ extend to analytic functions on a strip of width proportional to $\Gap$ and then apply a suitable Paley--Wigner estimate.
-For full details, see \Cref{proof:thm_nearsight}. \end{proof}
+We conclude \eqref{eq:thm_nearineq} by showing that $\nu$ and thus $\widehat{\rho}$ extend to analytic functions on a strip of width proportional to $\Gap$, and then apply a suitable Paley–Wiener estimate.
+Full details are provided in \Cref{proof:thm_nearsight}. \end{proof}

-We now show that the previous locality result is stable under perturbations.
-Specifically, we extend the result to inhomogeneous systems with finite-energy displacements of the lattice.
-Since those perturbations must have finite energy-norm, they are necessarily localized, but with relatively slow (e.g., algebraic) decay.
+We now establish the stability of the nearsightedness estimates under lattice perturbations.
+Specifically, we extend our results to inhomogeneous systems characterized by finite-energy displacements.
+Since those perturbations must have finite energy-norm, they are necessarily localized, but with relatively slow (e.g., algebraic) decay~\cite{chen2019geometry}.